a-wong-8/Javascript-project/README.md

 # Bonus features

-There are many potential directions this webpage could go.
+There are many potential directions this webpage could go, time permitting.
 Some predicited upgrades are:

 - Add option to allow the user to add a car by entering quarter mile to compare to popular cars.
 - Add a quarter mile time calculator to estiamte quarter mile time based on horsepower, weight, and other configurations of car.